DO — execute an anonymous code block

 in the language.

-is executed in a transaction block, then the
+If DO is executed in a transaction block, then the

 procedure code cannot execute transaction control statements.
 Transaction

-control statements are only allowed if DO
+control statements are only allowed if DO is executed in

 its own transaction.

-Grant all privileges on all views in schema public
+Grant all privileges on all views in schema public to

-role webuser
+role webuser:

-Grant all privileges on all views in schema public
+Grant all privileges on all views in schema public to

-by arguments in LANGUAGE pl/sql:
+role webuser by arguments in LANGUAGE pl/sql:

 See Section 34.5.4 for the usage in ecpg(Oracle Pro*c compatible).